Find Grad Schools

 The states with the most job growth for Mining or Geological Engineer are North Dakota, Colorado, and Tennessee.
 Watch out if you plan on working in Kentucky, Utah, or Wyoming.
 These states have the worst job growth for this type of profession.

-How Much Does a Mining or Geological Engineer Make?
+Salary for a Mining or Geological Engineer

-Mining and Geological Engineers make between $54,550 and $151,030 a year.
+The salary for Mining and Geological Engineers ranges between about $54,550 and $151,030 a year.

 undefined